svmszcck/ordertracking/README.md

 **Details:**

-- I have used **"Container-Presentational Pattern"**.
+- I have used **"Container-Presentational"** pattern.
 Because I love this pattern as it seperates the business logic from the UI part.
 It is easier to maintain the code and it provides more scalability even though this is a small project.

 - I have also separated services & constants & config variables from the component files.